 Why do we need fair trade?

-Fair trade's mission is to ensure decent working conditions, as well as fair terms of trade.
+It is the mission of Fairtrade Canada to ensure decent working conditions, as well as fair terms of trade.
 In other words, fair trade contributes to the empowerment of rural populations around the world.

-For more details on fair trade and its impact visit Fairtrade Canada’s website.
+For further details on fair trade and its impact visit Fairtrade Canada’s website.